-- A boat including its components that has been altered or modified so as to adversely affect its operation, performance or durability. - 2.
+- 1. A boat including its components that has been altered or modified so as to adversely affect its operation, performance or durability. - 2.
 Any damage resulting from an impact with another object. - 3.
-Windshield breakage and leakage around windshields, hatches or other designed openings. - Gelcoat finishes including blistering, cracking, crazing, fading, chalking or discoloration (except as noted above). - Carpet and upholstery fraying or tearing. - A boat which has been overpowered according to the maximum recommended engine horsepower specified on the capacity plate, or which has been altered by the use of a transom bracket or jack plate that is in excess of six (6) inches. - 7.
+Windshield breakage and leakage around windshields, hatches or other designed openings. - 4.
+Gelcoat finishes including blistering, cracking, crazing, fading, chalking or discoloration (except as noted above). - 5.
+Carpet and upholstery fraying or tearing. - 6.
+A boat which has been overpowered according to the maximum recommended engine horsepower specified on the capacity plate, or which has been altered by the use of a transom bracket or jack plate that is in excess of six (6) inches. - 7.
 Estimated characteristics such as weight, speed and fuel consumption. - 8.
-Any boat which has been misused, used in a negligent manner, used for racing, used for rental or other commercial purposes, used without normal maintenance, operated contrary to any instruction furnished by Wood, involved in an accident or operated in violation of any Federal, State, Coast Guard or other governmental agency laws, rules or regulations. - Loss of time, inconvenience, boat payments, retail charges, travel expense, loss of use, haul out, launch, towing and storage charges, loss of or damage to personal property, or other remedies not specifically allowed. - 10.
+Any boat which has been misused, used in a negligent manner, used for racing, used for rental or other commercial purposes, used without normal maintenance, operated contrary to any instruction furnished by Wood, involved in an accident or operated in violation of any Federal, State, Coast Guard or other governmental agency laws, rules or regulations. - 9.
+Loss of time, inconvenience, boat payments, retail charges, travel expense, loss of use, haul out, launch, towing and storage charges, loss of or damage to personal property, or other remedies not specifically allowed. - 10.
 Dealer preparation, cleaning, final adjustments and alignments in preparing the boat for delivery. - 11.
-Trailer tires, paint and trailer components manufactured by companies other than Wood. - Engines, outdrive, controls, propellers, batteries and other equipment or accessories that are not manufactured by Wood, whether or not warranted by other manufacturers.
+Trailer tires, paint and trailer components manufactured by companies other than Wood. - 12.
+Engines, outdrive, controls, propellers, batteries and other equipment or accessories that are not manufactured by Wood, whether or not warranted by other manufacturers.

 Remedy under this warranty is expressly limited to repair or replacement of defects in materials or workmanship, and does not include incidental or consequential damages, which are specifically DISCLAIMED.
 Note: SOME STATES DO NOT ALLOW THE EXCLUSION OR LIMITATION OF INCIDENTAL OR CONSEQUENTIAL DAMAGES, SO THE ABOVE LIMITATION OR EXCLUSION MAY NOT APPLY TO YOU.
 The express limited warranty described above is exclusive.
-All IMPLIED WARRANTIES are LIMITED IN THEIR DURATION TO THREE (3) YEARS FROM THE DATE OF PURCHASE ALL IMPLIED WARRANTIES, INCLUDING MERCHANTABILITY and FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED IN THEIR ENTIRETY AFTER THREE (3) YEARS FROM THE DATE OF PURCHASE.
+IMPLIED WARRANTIES (IF ANY), INCLUDING MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE, ARE LIMITED IN DURATION TO THE APPLICABLE PERIOD OF THIS WRITTEN WARRANTY AND ARE EXPRESSLY DISCLAIMED AFTER THE EXPIRATION OF THE WARRANTY PERIOD.
 There are no warranties which extend beyond the description on the face hereof.
 NOTE: SOME STATES TO NOT ALLOW LIMITATION ON HOW LONG AN IMPLIED WARRANTY LASTS, SO THE ABOVE LIMITATION MAY NOT APPLY TO YOU.
 THIS WARRANTY GIVES YOU SPECIFIC LEGAL RIGHTS WHICH VARY FROM STATE TO STATE.

 This document contains the entire warranty given by Wood.
-Wood does not authorize any person or persons, including Ranger® dealers, to change the terms of this express limited warranty, which is Wood's only warranty.
-Wood reserves the right to change or improve the design or manufacture of Ranger® boats without obligation to modify any boat previously manufactured.
+Wood does not authorize any person or persons, including Ranger dealers, to change the terms of this express limited warranty, which is Wood's only warranty.
+Wood reserves the right to change or improve the design or manufacture of Ranger boats without obligation to modify any boat previously manufactured.

-Wood Manufacturing Company, Inc. Highway 178 North • P.O.
-179 • Flippin, AR 72634 • 870-453-2222
+Wood Manufacturing Company, Inc. Highway 178 North P.O.
+Box 179 Flippin, AR 72634 870-453-2222